ysawa/jquery-store/README.markdown

 ## Further Information

 If you use a browser incompatible with localStorage, jQuery Store use only a hash as a storage.
 Thus, if you reload your browser, all data saved will be removed.
-(The plugin is not compatible with userData for IE6/7 as other storage plugins.)
+(This plugin is not compatible with userData for IE6/7 as other storage plugins.)

 ## Copyright